This post probably contains affiliate links. You can read the full legal mumbo-jumbo explaining all that here.

 According to Wiki, this was originally envisioned as a walk-through wax museum attraction, but was changed to a boat ride concept after the success of It’s a Small World at the 1964 New York World’s Fair.

-It sounds like a scary ride, but it really isn’t.
+It sounds like it could be a scary ride, but it really isn’t.
 I think most toddlers would do just fine.
 (I would not, however, recommend The Haunted Mansion for real little ones.)

 The Magic Carpets of Aladdin